DannyDainton/All-Things-Postman/Examples/04_preSetHeaders.md

 ![New Headers](https://github.com/DannyDainton/All-Things-Postman/blob/master/Public/images/New_Presets.PNG)

-A point to note on the `Presets` and I really hope it's a feature request pending for Postman.
-The Preset headers don't have the same `Auto-Complete` feature as the main `Headers` section so there is a slight risk of miss configuring the header, which could cause your request to become invalid.
+__Note__ : The `preset` headers don't have the same `Auto-Complete` feature as the main `Headers` section [Open support issue 3862](https://github.com/postmanlabs/postman-app-support/issues/3862).
+So there is a slight risk of misconfiguring the header, which could cause your request to become invalid.
 The 2 clips below will explain what I mean.

 The main Headers section with Auto-Complete: